I was born a real Looker.

 Poor JD couldn’t even be cheered up by her shiny new Trapper Keeper.
 Maybe she needed some fabulously fun shorts in a dizzying print, like Susan of The Divine Secrets of a Domestic Diva?

 I love First Day of School photos.
 So does Andrea from Underachiever’s Guide to Being a Domestic Goddess.
-She and her brother lived for these photo ops.
+She and her brother (pimp?) lived for these photo ops.

 The only thing that could make a First Day of School photo better than this, would be if all the siblings coordinated their denim….like Welcome to Grand Central did.